Groups and Offerings for Adults

 Young Adults

 Adults of all ages are welcome in the groups and classes described here.
 In addition, we have groups and events that are planned especially for young adults.
 While the definition of “young” is up to you, we invite adults who are single, partnered, with or without children, and generally speaking, in their 20s, 30s and 40s.
 Young adult offerings can include such things as small groups, book groups, social events, outreach and service projects, and more.
-They are announced in our weekly communications and through occasional emails for which you may sign up from the button below.
+They are announced in our weekly communications and through young adult email blasts.

 Senior Adults